 Employers have been required to verify the identity and employment eligibility of all new hires since 1986, and to document that information by using Form I-9.
-U.S. Immigration and Customs Enforcement’s (ICE) conducts regular inspections of employers’ Form I-9 records to ensure compliance with the law, and to confirm that employees are authorized to work in the U.S.
+U.S. Immigration and Customs Enforcement (ICE) conducts regular Form I-9 audits to ensure compliance with the law, and to confirm that employees are authorized to work in the U.S.

 ICE investigations in 2018 have doubled as well as arrests related to worksite enforcement.
 This is consistent with the Trump administration’s focus on immigration enforcement including criminal cases against employers and deporting employees who are in the country illegally.